JetBrains/kotlin-multiplatform-dev-docs/topics/tools/multiplatform-dsl-reference.md

 </tab>
 </tabs>

-Add platform-specific dependencies inside the appropriate source sets of the `sourceSets {}` block.
+Add platform-specific dependencies inside the `sourceSets {}` block of the corresponding target.

 You can share your feedback on this feature in [YouTrack](https://youtrack.jetbrains.com/issue/KT-76446).